 Immediate consequences of wars on the economy

-Wars have a direct and severe impact on the economy of the affected countries, disrupting their normal functioning since the beginning of the conflict.
-The destruction of infrastructure and the reduction in productive capacity are among the most obvious damages.
+Wars cause a direct and severe impact on the economy of the affected countries, altering their normal functioning since the beginning of the conflict.
+The destruction of infrastructure and the reduction of productive capacity are the most obvious damages.

-In addition, the disruption of trade It is inevitable, creating shortages of basic products and raising prices, which affects the economic and social stability of war-torn regions and can also impact the global system.
+Furthermore, the trade interruption it is inevitable, creating shortages of basic products and raising prices, which affects the economic and social stability of warring regions and can also impact the global system.

 Destruction of infrastructure and loss of productive capacity

-One of the most immediate effects is the physical destruction of infrastructure, factories, and equipment necessary for production.
-This leads to a significant decrease in national productive capacity.
+One of the most immediate effects is the physical destruction infrastructure, factories and equipment necessary for production.
+This causes a significant decrease in national productive capacity.

-The loss of physical capital not only affects current production, but also generates lasting economic losses, delaying recovery and limiting the future development of countries engaged in war.
+The loss of physical capital not only affects current production, but generates lasting economic losses, delaying recovery and limiting the future development of countries facing war.

-Wars block trade routes and affect supply chains, disrupting international trade and reducing the availability of essential goods.
-This leads to widespread price increases.
+Wars block trade routes and affect supply chains interrupting international trade and reducing the availability of essential goods.
+This causes a general increase in prices.

-This increase is particularly evident in food, energy, and raw materials, contributing to inflation and having the greatest impact on the most vulnerable populations, who suffer directly from shortages and rising prices.
+This increase is especially reflected in food, energy and raw materials, contributing to inflation and affecting the most vulnerable populations more strongly, who directly suffer from shortages and rising prices.

 Financial and fiscal impacts during conflicts

-During armed conflicts, public spending increases considerably due to the need to finance military and security operations.
-This has a significant fiscal impact on states.
+During war conflicts, public spending increases considerably due to the need to finance military and security operations.
+This generates a significant fiscal impact for States.

 Furthermore, this increase in spending is often financed through debt, which increases the future financial burden and limits investment in social and economic areas essential for development.